 But if you’re partially or fully remote, you need to allocate work based on the local and in-house expertise present within those teams.

 Let’s assume you hire a remote agency to outsource all your design & development work but have in-house scrum masters and product owners.
-This scenario can allow you to plan and strategize closely with a small team, and allow a remote team to do all the execution.
+This scenario can allow you to plan and strategize closely with the in-house team and allow the remote team members to execute.

-It can also be the other way round.
-You can hire a remote agency for end-to-end digital transformation solutions.
-The scrum masters, product owners, and every other resource is theirs to handle, including the strategy, planning, and execution.
+Or, you can hire a remote agency for end-to-end digital transformation solutions.
+The scrum masters, product owners, and other resources are theirs to handle, including the strategy, planning, and execution.

-Since agility is an attitude that you inculcate within yourself and your teams, it needs to be continuously nurtured.
+Since agility is an attitude that you inculcate within yourself and your teams, it needs continuous nurturing.

-Every new product can present a new set of problems which cannot be solved the same way over and over again.
-For teams to be able to adapt to such a frequency of changes, Agile has to be baked into their very core.
+Every new product can present a new set of problems that cannot be solved the same way over and over again.
+For teams to be able to adapt to such a frequency of changes, agile has to be baked into their very core.

-Another method of nurturing your own team’s Agile processes is to collaborate with remote teams outside of your organization.
-This way, your teams get to learn how other distributed agile teams work remotely, which in itself is a great source of learning.
+Another method of nurturing your own team’s agile processes is collaborating with remote teams outside of your organization.
+This way, your teams get to learn how other distributed agile teams work remotely, which in itself is an excellent source of learning.

-Collaborative work is not just limited to Agile, it extends to design as well.
+Collaborative work is not just limited to agile, and it extends to design as well.

 Outsourcing is awesome.
 Really.

-You cannot form an experienced Agile team without spending a considerable amount of dollars on hiring, inductions, training and so on.
+You cannot go for Agile transformation without an experienced agile team.
+And, to build an agile team, you need to spend a considerable amount of dollars on hiring, inductions, training, and so on.
 You have to worry about everything.